 Sarah coordinates the firm’s mentoring program, in partnership with the Justice Resource Center, with the Law Institute at John Dewey High School in Brooklyn, New York.
 This program provides students with resources to encourage academic achievement, and exposes them to job options in the legal field.

-Sarah is a member of the firm’s Women’s Initiatives Committee.
+Sarah is a member of the firm’s Women’s Initiatives Committee and Pro Bono Committee.

-- A major automaker in obtaining affirmative recoveries in connection with price-fixing, bid-rigging and customer allocation cartels involving more than 90 automotive parts suppliers, and impacted purchases in North America, Europe, Asia, Africa and South America, described by the Antitrust Division of the U.S. Department of Justice as its largest criminal antitrust investigation, resulting in nearly $3 billion in criminal fines.
+- Ford Motor Company in obtaining affirmative recoveries in connection with price-fixing, bid-rigging and customer allocation cartels involving more than 90 automotive parts suppliers, and impacted purchases in North America, Europe, Asia, Africa and South America, described by the Antitrust Division of the U.S. Department of Justice as its largest criminal antitrust investigation, resulting in nearly $3 billion in criminal fines.

-- Hilton Worldwide in an action alleging trade secret misappropriation brought by Hilton’s competitor, Starwood Hotels & Resorts, which was described by the media as “Grishamesque.”
+- Hilton Worldwide in a civil action alleging trade secret misappropriation and other business torts brought by Starwood Hotels & Resorts.
+This highly complex case, described by the media as "Grishamesque," settled after approximately one year of discovery.

 - UniCredit Bank in an action against Textron, the servicer of securitized notes, for failure to properly monitor the underlying collateral.